CodeforNepal/akshara-project/elasticsearch/README.md

 ```
 test/index_akshara.sh test/sample_docs/*.json
 ```

-To monitor cluster status/performance, you can use Kibana's [monitoring UI](http://localhost:5601/app/monitoring) (Note: this is not available when using the [kibana-oss](../.env) image).
+To monitor cluster status/performance, you can use Kibana's [monitoring UI](http://localhost:5601/app/monitoring) (note: this is not available when using the [kibana-oss](../.env) image).
 Also look into elasticsearch's [cat api](https://www.elastic.co/guide/en/elasticsearch/reference/current/cat.html).

 ## Useful Commands